Share this:

 Bryan Stevenson

-In this powerful and emotional book, the author, a brilliant lawyer, tells a true story about the potential for mercy to redeem us and a clarion call to fix our broken criminal justice system.
+In the influential book, the author, a brilliant lawyer, tells a true story about the potential for mercy to redeem.
+The author also discusses the clarion call to fix the broken criminal justice system.

 The Miseducation of the Negro